What Is Fine Jewelry Guide to Quality Value and Types

 Preserving Long-Term Investment Value

-- Jewelry Hallmarks: Look for stamps like “14K,” “18K,” “925,” or “PLAT.”
+- Jewelry Hallmarks: Search for stamps such as “14K,” “18K,” “925” or “PLAT.”

-Can Fine Jewelry Be Well-Worn in Water?
+Can Fine Jewelry Be Practiced Well in Water?

-What Makes a Piece “Investment Grade”?
+What Qualifies a Piece as “Investment Grade”?

-- Material Purity: Higher karat gold (18K+) and platinum.
+- Material Purity: Higher karat gold (18K+) & platinum.

 Sourcing High-Quality Fine Jewelry